Python Modules: A Simple Guide

 - Code:

-radius = 10 # Imagine the playground has a radius of 10 meters.
+import mathradius = 10 # Imagine the playground has a radius of 10 meters.area = math.pi * radius * radiusprint("Area of playground:", area) - Explanation:

 - You use the